Caboosket/voltan/README.md

 <img src="github-pictures/planetprogress.png" width="60%">

 ### New content:
-- New palladium Magnetic Rail
+- New palladium conduit family.
-- New air-based liquid transport system (V2)
+- New liquid overflow/underflow gates (for vanilla and palladium family)
+- New sprite for Homeostasis.
 - New Modular Core sistem, all modules work whith any core.
-- New turret concept: Lorentz Accelerator (WIP)
+- New turret concept: Lorentz Accelerator (WIP).
+- New  environment blocks for Volta.

 <img src="github-pictures/liquid-cargo.png" width="50%">
 <img src="github-pictures/mcore.png" width="25%">